Isn't It Time (The Beach Boys song)

 "Isn't It Time" is a song from the American rock group, The Beach Boys.
 The song is the second single released from the band's twenty-ninth studio album, That's Why God Made the Radio.
+The album release is significantly different.

-A special single version was released as an EP with live versions of "California Girls", "Do It Again", "Sail On, Sailor" from Chicago on September 28, 2012 on iTunes, and was also included on The Beach Boys 2012 compilation album Fifty Big Ones.
-It is significantly remixed and partially re-recorded.
+The single mix of "Isn't It Time" was released as a single with the back side being the instrumental mix of the song.
+An EP titled Isn't It Time was released with live versions of "California Girls", "Do It Again" and "Sail On, Sailor" from Chicago on September 28, 2012 on iTunes.
+The single mix was also included on The Beach Boys 2012 compilation album Fifty Big Ones.
+It is significantly remixed and partially re-recorded compared to the album release.
 According to Mike Love, "We actually did a little bit of extra work on the bridge to make it more of a four-part (harmony) thing and changed the lyric a little bit as well."